Published by Carl. Last Updated on June 19, 2025.

 Tribal Museums Day in Cherokee

-2022 Event Date: December 3
+2024 Event Date: December 7

 Event Info

-The Museum of the Cherokee Indian in Cherokee will join tribal museums and cultural centers throughout Indian Country for the very first Tribal Museums Day, an event organized by the Association on American Indian Affairs.
+The Museum of the Cherokee People in Cherokee will join tribal museums and cultural centers throughout Indian Country for the very first Tribal Museums Day, an event organized by the Association on American Indian Affairs.

-Free admission to the Museum will be offered to visitors during regular hours of 9:00 am-5:00 pm.
 Don’t forget to support Native artists this holiday season (and beyond) in the Museum Store when you visit.

 Read More: How to Enjoy Harrah’s Cherokee Casino Resort (15 Tips)